As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 What Are The Risks To Getting A Vasectomy?

 Like any medical procedure, there will always be some risk involved, no matter how small.

 Most men do not experience any problems after a vasectomy.

-However, like me I’m sure you’ve read or heard the odd horror story from a guy who’s friend got it done and he was in agony afterwards!
+However, like me, I’m sure you’ve read or heard the odd horror story from a guy whose friend got it done and he was in agony afterward!